Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 See what you qualify for in under 2 minutes

 Enrollment windows differ depending on whether your coverage comes from the ACA Marketplace, an employer, or Medicare.
-Here's what you need to know for 2026.
+Here's what you need to know for the 2027 plan year.

 ACA Marketplace (Individual & Family Plans)